-James Densley is Professor of Criminal Justice and University Scholar at Metropolitan State University, part of the Minnesota State system, and Co-founder of The Violence Project.
+Densley has been an invited or plenary speaker on three continents and has brought in over $1 million in external funding.
 He has received global media attention for his work on street gangs, criminal networks, violence, and policing.
-Densley is the author of three books, including the award-winning, How Gangs Work (Palgrave Macmillan, 2013), 40 peer-reviewed articles in leading social science journals, and over 70 book chapters, essays, and other non-refereed works in outlets such as CNN, The Guardian, HuffPost, LA Times, USA Today, The Wall Street Journal, and The Washington Post.
+Densley is co-editor of the Oxford Handbook of Gangs and Society (OUP, 2023) and the author of seven books, including the award-winning, How Gangs Work (Palgrave Macmillan, 2013); 50 peer-reviewed articles in leading scientific journals; and 70 book chapters, essays, and other non-refereed works in outlets such as CNN, The Guardian, HuffPost, LA Times, USA Today, The Wall Street Journal, and The Washington Post.